twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-23-transcending-of-time%zh.rst

 (The Buddha answered to the female deity:) From the beginning of human existence (see the Aggañña Sutta, DN.27 Aggaññasuttaṃ), human race used concepts of man and woman, husband and wife, son and daughter, etc. which all were based on wrong view (diṭṭhi).
 Human beings take these as reality and then their greed, hatred and delusion (lobha, dosa and moha) are increasing.
 From these unwholesome dhammas, many many dukkhas and worries arise.
 Human beings do only end up with concepts or signboards; so they don’t know the existence of the reality.

-(All these super-ignorance or delusion create the unsustainable Earth situation nowadays, which comes from material developments.
+(All these super‐ignorance or delusion create the unsustainable Earth situation nowadays, which comes from material developments.
 Out of greed and delusion, man was exploiting the Earth without proportion, leading to nowadays situation of global warming.
 It is the real danger for human race now.
-One of the weapons of mass destruction is advertisement and consumerism deceive and delude people becoming over-greedy and super-glue.
+One of the weapons of mass destruction is advertisement and consumerism deceive and delude people becoming over‐greedy and super‐glue.
 All these are signboards which delude people becoming ignoramus.)

 Therefore, kālika matters become chaotic.
 Signboards are man and woman, but the reality of existence is impermanent mind and matter.
 We have to go to the Kingdom of Death if we are in chaos with kālika.
 From today onwards, you have to separate between the signboards (unreal) and the real existence of mind and matter.
 You all have to correct yourselves and there is still have time for it.

-Without or no correction is forever and with correction is now.
-(This is Burmese proverb.)
+No correction is forever and with correction is at now.
+(This is a Burmese proverb.)
 It has been already quite a long time till now that we are in no good.

-It is necessary to have the wish to correct and meet with a good teacher.
+It is necessary of wanting to correct and encounter a good teacher.
 You also need to have the desire mind for correcting yourself.
 We came here with mistakes and faults (i.e., avijjā, saṅkhāra from past lives).
 Therefore, we die again with mistakes and faults (no correction).
 There are only mind and matter by condensing the five khandhas.
 Furthermore, there only impermanence exists with condensing of the mind and matter.
 Seeing impermanence by contemplation, the kālika dhammas of craving and clinging can’t arise.
 One can contemplate it to see it by oneself (sandiṭṭhika) and it becomes akālika while craving not arising.

 Kālikas are arisen by following the desire of the khandhas.
 Therefore, you have to give up kālikas and follow the akālika (i.e., the Noble Path.).”

 ------

-revised on 2020-07-10
+revised on 2021-03-16

 ------